What Angel Investors Look for in a Business

 What Are Angel Investors Looking For?

-- The Potential for a Solid Return: Angel investing involves a high degree of risk, so angel investors have the expectation of doing more than just getting their money back when they invest in an enterprise.
-They are looking for a higher return on their investment than they can get on the stock market, for example.
-“For every dollar that an angel puts into a company, he or she would like to take seven dollars out, after taxes, in seven years," says Allan Riding, a leading expert on angel investing and professor at Carleton University.
+“For every dollar that an angel puts into a company, he or she would like to take seven dollars out, after taxes, in seven years," Allan Riding says, a leading expert on angel investing and professor at Carleton University.

-Want Investors?
-Give Them What They Want:
+Give Investors What They Want